strongloop/strongloop.com2/_posts/2019-01-09-december-milestone.md

 published: false
 ---

 Happy New Year!
 We hope everyone had a wonderful holiday and is ready to welcome 2019.
-This past December has been a short month due to the vacation days, but we were still able to complete several fixes and to take off in our next focused epics like authentication and building JavaScript LoopBack 4 application.
+This past December was a short month due to the vacation days, but we were still able to complete several fixes and to take off in our next focused epics like authentication and building a JavaScript LoopBack 4 application.
 You can read more about our progress below.

 <!--more-->

 ## Community Contribution

 In December we received a bunch of document updates and code refactor PRs to improve our code base and user experience.
-LoopBack team appreciates all the contributions that community members have been made through the past year.
+Our LoopBack team appreciates all the contributions that community members have been made through the past year.
 Thank you for participating in the new era of LoopBack.
-We are looking forward to bring more success to LoopBack 4 with you and happy new year!
+We look forward to continually improving LoopBack 4 with you in the new year!

 ## Authentication and Authorization

-As the first refactoring task of the authentication component, we started with implementing a JWT strategy in the shopping example to discover the common abstractions among different authentication strategies, and to explore ways of defining the default LoopBack 4 User model integrated with authorization methods like login and logout.
+As the first refactoring task of the authentication component, we started by implementing a JWT strategy in the shopping example.
+We did this to discover the common abstractions among different authentication strategies, and to explore ways of defining the default LoopBack 4 User model integrated with authorization methods like login and logout.

 During the implementation, we found some twisted concepts that could confuse people in terms of how each layer's metadata are injected and the mechanism of how the authentication component works.
-A diagram depicting the dependency relations and functionality of each concept is created to guide community contributors.
+We created a diagram depicting the dependency relations and functionality of each concept to guide community contributors.
 You can find it in this [comment](https://github.com/strongloop/loopback-next/issues/1997#issuecomment-450998083).

 We were able to write a PoC PR with the following elements: